syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.

-#NUM! - occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).
+&#35;NUM! - occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).

-#VALUE! - occurs if the supplied startDate  or any of the values in the supplied [holidays] array are not valid dates.
+&#35;VALUE! - occurs if the supplied startDate  or any of the values in the supplied [holidays] array are not valid dates.

-#VALUE! - occurs if the supplied days argument is non-numeric.
+&#35;VALUE! - occurs if the supplied days argument is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/88.png](Calculate-functions_images/Calculate-functions_img178.png)

+_WORKDAY.INTL_

 ### YEARFRAC